HOW DOES THIS ALL FIT TOGETHER?

 Engineers have called dilbit “fast, hot, and toxic liquid sandpaper.”

 Because of the more viscous makeup of dilbit, it must be pumped at higher pressure and at higher temperatures than conventional crude oil.
-Additional toxic chemicals are added to allow the product flow.
-Some sand remains in dilbit.
+Additional toxic chemicals are added to allow the product to flow.
+Some sand remains in the dilbit.
 A combination of these attributes has led some engineers to compare dilbit to “fast, hot, and toxic liquid sandpaper.”
 Add this to the fact that 41 percent of the pipelines were built to carry conventional crude oil in the 1950’s and 1960’s.
 The alarming speed at which tar sands are being added to this pipeline network raises legitimate questions about the likelihood of many more accidents.
 The environmental group Natural Resources Defense Council (NRDC) notes that pipelines in the upper Midwest that routinely carry oil from tar sands have spilled 3.6 times more oil per pipeline mile than the U.S. average.

 Line 5 does not currently carry dilbit, but much of the oil and oil products are derived from tar sands - the dirtiest oil.